tx00-web-en/Learning-Material-And-Tasks/material/cm3.md

 ## Deliverables

-Please submit **7 separate** links to OMA, corresponding to the following deliverables:
+Please submit **separate** links to OMA, corresponding to the following deliverables:

 1. **Code** for **API V1** (without authentication)
 2. **Code** for **API V2** (with authentication and protection)